ekamioka/awesome-healthcare/README.md

  * [Inferno](https://github.com/siteadmin/inferno) - Test server's conformance to authentication, authorization, and FHIR content standards and reports the results back to you
  * [Edge Testing Tool](https://github.com/siteadmin/ett) -  A collection of testing utilities created to validate the requirements of the ONC 2014 and 2015 Edition Health IT Certification Program
  * [CCDA Scorecard](https://github.com/siteadmin/ccda-scorecard) - This Service is implemented following the standards and promotes best practices in C-CDA implementation by assessing key aspects of the structured data found in individual documents
+ * [Cypress](https://github.com/projectcypress/cypress) - Cypress is the rigorous and repeatable testing tool of Electronic Health Records (EHRs) and EHR modules in calculating Meaningful Use (MU) Stage 2 Clinical Quality Measures (CQMs)